cryptoshepherd/bitcoin-node/README.md

 {{LAST_VERSION}}-run.jar
 '''

-NOTE: The Video explain how to retrive the payload from the samurai wallet
+The Video explain how to retrive the payload from the samurai wallet

 4) You will be asked for the passphrase you've already set, type it ans wait for: